ioBroker/ioBroker/doc/SCHEMA.md

 * common.host       - (mandatory) host where the adapter should be started at - object *system.host.&lt;host&gt;* must exist
 * common.enabled    - (mandatory)
 * common.mode       - (mandatory) possible values see below
-* common.messagebox - (optional)  if true, then the adapter can receive messages/commands from other adapters over state "system.adapter.<adapterName>.<instance>.common.messagebox" as object {command: command, message: message}

 ##### adapter/instance common.mode